 The Tenney Distinguished lecture will be delivered by award-winning children's book author, Kate Klise.
 She will also be workshopping writing for children in Professor Jane Dougherty's UHON seminar, Exploring Children's Literature this Fall.
 Read more

 Reading and Reception: Thursday, October 21, 4:30-6:30 PM, Guyon Auditorium

 Honors Lecture Series

 Each year, the UHP brings distinguished speakers to our campus.
 These presentations offer an opportunity to bring together various disciplines to consider significant questions related to the human condition.
-In addition to the public lecture, we host workshops, critiques, and explore other forms of intellectual exchange and collaboration.
+In addition to the public lecture, we host workshops, and critiques, and explore other forms of intellectual exchange and collaboration.
 There are two major lecture series:

-MICHAEL & NANCY GLASSMAN LECTURER SERIES were established by Michael and Nancy Glassman.
+MICHAEL & NANCY GLASSMAN LECTURER SERIES was established by Michael and Nancy Glassman.
 Nancy and Michael met when they were students at SIUC and have continued to support SIUC by establishing the Lecture series.
 The list of our distinguished speakers is here.

 The CHARLES D. TENNEY DISTINGUISHED LECTURER SERIES is named after Charles D. Tenney, who joined the English Department in 1931 and played a significant role as the Provost in transforming SIU from a teacher’s college into a research university.
-The series is animated by the ambition to to bring the university together in reflecting on big problems, concerns and themes that confront us.
+The series is animated by the ambition to bring the university together in reflecting on big problems, concerns, and themes that confront us.
 The list of our distinguished speakers is here.